About this test

-- Other personal and family medical history related to dementia will be collected to estimate additional risks and provide you with tailor-made advice.
+- Other personal and family medical history related to cardiovascular disease will be collected to estimate additional risks and provide you with tailor-made advice.

-- The “Results & Interpretation” sections will contain your polygenic risk score as a numerical result, together with its translation into relative risk, e.g. Your risk of developing dementia is 1.9 x that of the general population
+- The “Results & Interpretation” sections will contain your polygenic risk score as a numerical result, together with its translation into relative risk, e.g. Your risk of developing high blood pressure is 1.9 x that of the general population

 Common genetic variants called SNPs found in your DNA, that is extracted from your buccal sample, will be compared to the SNPs in the general population, by means of specialized software developed by our partners, Allelica, Inc., to generate the polygenic risk score.